v6/super-duper-vault-train/README.md

 # super-duper-vault-train
 ▼🚄

+# Target Audience

+I wrote this for people who, I assume, already know a little about scripting, Git, configuring new SSH connections, installing software, and Virtual Machines, because these are hard to explain and have much better resources elsewhere.

+If you get stuck with the prerequisites, tools to install, or downloading the code, please have a look at the resources on the internet.

+Especially for Vagrant, the Getting Started guide takes about 30 minutes once you have Vagrant and Virtualbox installed: https://www.vagrantup.com/intro/getting-started/index.html

+If you get an error with Vault working improperly, though, make a Github issue ASAP.

 # OS-Specific Prerequisites
 * MacOS: OSX 10.13 or later
 * Windows: Windows must have [Powershell 3.0](https://stackoverflow.com/a/32385347/2146138) or later.
 If you're on Windows 7, I recommend Windows Management Framework 4.0